 Results

 Research and implementation was partly successful.
 Past research results were recreated, and improved upon.
 Utilizing TensorFlow and Python, significant enhancements were made over past research in computing speeds and portability, saving sometimes hours of computing time and hundreds of Megabytes worth of disk space.
 However, the author does not think that acoustic emanations is ready as an alternative method to traditional keylogging.
 While the keystroke accuracy hovered over 77%, the password accuracy was far below that.
-The same code and calculations that are used to keylog a user’s typing can also be used for things like identification, sentiment, and text generation.
+The same code and calculations that are used to log a user’s key presses (typing) can also be used for things like identification, sentiment, and text generation.

 There is a dearth of products to protect against machine learning attacks.
-Fortunately, the classic defense principles espoused by good security programs also apply against traditional cyber attacks also applies to machine learning.
-Among those principles, the most effective tools against the implementation in this paper will be building multi-layer security from the ground up, and implementing red teaming strategies.
+Fortunately, the classic defense principles espoused by good security programs also apply against traditional cyber-attacks also applies to machine learning.
+Among those principles, the most effective methods against the implementation in this paper will be building multi-layer security from the ground up, and implementing red teaming strategies.
 Providing a working attack vector can reinforce this idea that helps get a more accurate picture of attack surface and helps to minimize the severity of attacks from lack of imagination.
 Cyber red teams would do well to include an opposing machine learning attacks to confirm or improve resilience.